EdinburghNLP/nematus/README.md

  - Python >= 2.7
  - numpy
- - ipdb
  - Theano >= 0.7 (and its dependencies).

 we recommend executing the following command in a Python virtual environment:
-   `pip install numpy numexpr cython tables theano ipdb`
+   `pip install numpy numexpr cython tables theano`

 the following packages are optional, but *highly* recommended